Anshuman-37/MLIS_Project_Ideal/README.md

 <em> The output of the code keep changing between the range .93 - .97 </em>

 If you want to make some changes to the model please restart the kernel and run all the cells with updated values

+The Rbf kernel gives varied answers please run it again its accuracy should be more than 90%